shuguang-52/2019-RemoteSens-AUSSC/README.md

 # Alternately Updated Convolutional Spectral-Spatial Network for Hyperspectral Image Classification
 This is the source code of the paper.
-The Tenosorflow is used to build model.
+The Tenosorflow framework is used to build model.

 <div align=center>